-The Stone Federation recommends that the design team and the client should visit the mine or the quarry to examine the geological characteristics that are typically present in the different beds of stone and understand the normal acceptance and rejection procedures that are employed in the extraction and processing sites.
+The Stone Federation recommends that the design team and the client should visit the mines to examine the geological characteristics that are typically present in the different beds of stone and understand the normal acceptance and rejection procedures that are employed in the extraction and processing sites.

-At Albion Stone we have large range panels that show these typical geological variations for each of our beds from the different quarry and mine extraction sites.
-By viewing these panels the team can appreciate the range of features that will be present in the stone and relate this, if appropriate, back to existing buildings.
+At Albion Stone we have large range panels that show these typical geological variations for each of our beds from the different mines.
+By viewing these panels the project team can appreciate the range of features that will be present in the stone and relate this, if appropriate, back to existing buildings.

-Many teams come from or via London, so we suggest (as per the National Rail 2013 timetable) the 8.35am train from London Waterloo with an arrival time in Weymouth at 11.13am.
+Many teams come from or via London, so we suggest the 8.35am train from London Waterloo with an arrival time in Weymouth at 11.16am (as per the National Rail 2020 timetable).
 Portland is only a short taxi journey from Weymouth.

 Should you require an overnight stay on Portland, we suggest the Heights Hotel.

 During COVID restrictions our visits and meetings will be held outside wherever possible and kept brief.

 Once it is safe to do so we will return to our normal format as stated below;

 A typical 2 to 3 hour visit format is set out below but greater details about the visit can be found in our Visitors Guide.

 Please be aware that the mines are working environments and we would prefer that you came suitably dressed.
 All Personal Protection Equipment (PPE) will be available, but it would be helpful if you could let us know boot sizes of the team before arrival.
 If there is a particularly large team coming down, it would be helpful if some members brought their own PPE if they have it available.